Aislam00/cicd-gothinkster1/README.md

 This is a complete end-to-end DevSecOps project demonstrating enterprise-grade CI/CD patterns including automated security scanning, Infrastructure as Code, GitHub webhook integration, and production monitoring.
 The platform showcases real-world Jenkins operations with scalable, secure AWS architecture patterns suitable for production workloads.

-The infrastructure includes 11 Terraform modules managing everything from VPC networking to secrets management, demonstrating modular design principles and environment separation that would be used in enterprise settings.
+The infrastructure includes 11 Terraform modules and 100+ AWS resources managing everything from VPC networking to secrets management, demonstrating modular design principles and environment separation that would be used in enterprise settings.